Ping pong is among the easiest sports to get into, as it does not require too much skill to play.

 First of all, it features the symbolic carbon tech that Stiga is famous for, but with a twist.
 Thanks to a change in the carbon percentage, this paddle has both power and speed.

 Furthermore, despite having seven wood layers, this ping pong paddle is the lightest ping pong paddle.
-As you may know, this weightlessness means you can freely do some tricks without any repercussion.
+As you may know, this weightlessness means you can freely do some tricks without any repercussions.
 It is truly the paddle with the best tech possible.

 However, it does sacrifice lots of control to attain absolute speed and power.
 Thus, beginners may find it impossible to control this paddle.